xye7ei/repacker/README.md

 On the other side, the above `F` avoids such problem by treating installation on long/short side almost equally.
 -->

-## Characteristics of this solver

-- No utilities from computational graphics or computational geometry are used, since the underlying data structure resembles a Threaded-Tree, which is more abstract.
-- With this structure, spatial restrictions can be detected by simple arithmetics, rather than applying geometric algorithms.
-- This approach sacrifices completeness of by considering stacking direction merely upwardsrightwards.
-However, the results seem satisfying.
-- Much more performant implementation can be derived from this Python implementation with no dependencies required.

 ## Restrictions and TODOs